 I am originally from St Louis Mo.
 I moved to Grand Haven in the fall of 2008.
 Have been taking photographs for the last 24 years.
 Using Nikon Equipment.

 Being in the right place at the right time is something I have some control over.

 In my case, when I take a photo the camera is set to not do any in camera processing.
-It simply takes the RAW data from the sensor and records it onto my Memory card.
-Capturing the image in this way allows me to make the decisions on how the image gets processed.
+It simply takes the RAW data from the sensor and saves it onto my Memory card.
+Capturing the image in this way allows me to make the decisions on how the image gets processed in my software.
 What information is kept and what is discarded.
 Our eyes can see a lot more detail, color variances, and contrast (difference levels of light and dark)

 In essence, I make adjustments to the Image file on my computer letting my eyes determine what adjustments are needed.
 Rather than letting the cameras algorithms do that for me.
 So that the finished photo as closely as possible resembles what my eyes saw the moment the shutter release was pushed.
 It’s why some of my images look the way they do.
 As good as cameras are getting.
 In some cases, they simply cannot accurately reproduce on their own, what our eyes can see.

 Bob Peskorse Jr